 1 pound of Italian chicken sausage, casings removed (substitute pork or turkey Italian sausage)

-1 heaping cup of frozen white shoepeg corn, thawed
+1 cup of frozen white shoepeg corn, thawed

 1 cup of diced red bell pepper, 1-inch dice